Callumgander/CourseNotes/README.md

 - Instagram Bot (DONE)
   - Notes from Instagram Bot tutorial
 - Intro to Cybersecurity (In Progress)
+- Intro to Data Structures for Interviews (In Progress)
 - Intro to Nodejs (DONE) (-)
 - Intro to React v5 (In Progress)
 - JavaScript The Hard Parts (DONE) (X)